5th Grade Camp Information

 Please call and leave a message if your child will be absent or tardy.

 Students who are marked tardy or absent and have not been reported as such on the attendance line will receive a phone call and/or e-mail (per your preferences set with MISTAR).
 E-mails sent to classroom teachers do not enter into our attendance system.

 Class Party and Birthday Treat Information

 Birthday & Class Treat Information

 Angell Elementary School is committed to creating safe spaces for all students.
-Many students have diagnosed allergies that at times can be life-threatening.
-In an effort to minimize any risks associated with peanut/tree nut allergies or other allergies, Angell is initiating the following guidelines:
+Many students have health conditions or have diagnosed allergies that at times can be life-threatening.
+In an effort to minimize any risks associated with food allergies or other health conditions, Angell is initiating the following guidelines:

 - All birthday treats and class parties of any nature will be FOOD FREE events.